ChrisBoyce886/liri-node-app/README.md

 1. **`node liri.js concert-this '<artist/band name here>'`**

-   * Searches the Bands in Town Artist Events API for an artist and renders the following information about each event to the terminal:
+   * Searches the Bands in Town Artist Events API for an artist and renders the following concert information to the terminal:

      * Name of the venue